LTProductions/vFlash/README.md

 Potential future features
 Record your own voice (or someone else's) for flashcard stacks instead of using TTS.
 Teachers: Share classes + flashcards with students via private codes.

-That's it for now, but I'm always looking for new ideas and suggestions!